xavierbox/Deep-Learning-Uncertainty/docs/README.md

 #### How to reproduce these results, or how to apply the method in other fields?

-#### Workflow
+#### Guidelines and notes about the notebook(s)

-###### Workstep 1: Load raw data, basic processing
+###### Load raw data, basic processing
 ![](/images/raw_data_step1.PNG)
 In this project the data comes straingt from a software package in a legacy uncompressed format GRDCL.
 The data is in good shape so little manipulaion is needed but this step is clearly unique to details of the input.
 The main output is the data in a more standrd format that we can work with later.
-In the notebook, the input files are parsed via a class created for this project.
+In the notebook: PROCESSING_STRESS, the input files are parsed via a class created for this project.
 The parsing converts the information inside the files into several pandas dataframes for easy processing later.
 The parser in itself just have one static method that receives as a string the input file and returns a data frame:

 ```python
 class EclipseFileParser: